 Among the areas of focus for public health informatics are health surveillance, emergency preparedness, disease prevention, and health promotion.
 The field integrates health informatics and population informatics to devise information systems that promote healthy living among groups and communities.
 In addition to health data, public health informatics involves studying characteristics in the environment, the quality of work and living spaces, and electronic laboratory reporting.

 In the 2020 Nursing Informatics Workforce Survey from the Healthcare Information and Management Systems Society (HIMSS), 77% of nurse informaticists reported being highly satisfied with their choice of informatics career.
+In addition:

 - The most common responsibilities that nurse informaticists had were systems implementation (44%) and utilization/optimization (41%).

-Director of clinical informatics
+Director of Clinical Informatics

 Clinical informatics managers develop and coordinate informatics programs at hospitals and in other clinical settings.
-They ensure that nurses and other healthcare professionals have ready access to the insights gleaned from analyzing EHRs and other clinical data.
+They ensure nurses and other healthcare professionals have ready access to the insights gleaned from analyzing EHRs and other clinical data.